stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/SwiftCrossUI.md

 # ``SwiftCrossUI``

-Create cross-platform desktop apps for macOS, Linux and Windows.
+Create cross-platform desktop apps for macOS, Linux, Windows, iOS and tvOS.

 ## Overview

-SwiftCrossUI implements a simple API similar but not identical to SwiftUI, allowing you to use the basic concepts of SwiftUI to create a cross-platofrm desktop app.
-SwiftCrossUI is designed to be flexible and can work with different backends, but has a focus on using GTK+ through SwiftGTK.
+SwiftCrossUI takes inspiration from SwiftUI, allowing you to use the basic concepts of SwiftUI to create cross-platform desktop apps.
+SwiftCrossUI provides your users with a native experience on every platform via a suite of backends built on top of various UI frameworks (see [Backends](#backends)).

 ## Topics